 A student cannot miss more than 2 classes of a given course and still pass.
-Exceptions can be made for students that complete successfully complete and pass their course work within the Detroit Bible Institute's guidelines.
+Exceptions may be made for students that successfully complete and pass their coursework within the Detroit Bible Institute's guidelines.
 Students who fail to satisfy attendance requirements will be notified in writing by the administrative office.
+Please be advised that if you are an online student, you are required to keep your video feed on and use your proper first name as your screen name to receive credit for attending any class.
 Our Leave of Absence Policy:

 A student that has registered and completed at least three weeks of classes and find themselves experiencing sickness, work scheduling conflict, and/or family hardship, is eligible for a leave of absence.
 This leave will allow the student to take this class when it is offered again through the Detroit Bible Institute without having to pay again for the course.
 This leave of absence will expire the next session after it has been offered again.
 Our Make Up Work Policy: